 Someone got killed on the world's most luxurious train.

 Griessel and Cupido did not want the docket.
-The Johnson Johnson dossier, the ex-policeman whose body they found close the the railway line near Three Sisters.
+The Johnson Johnson dossier, the ex-policeman whose body they found close to the railway line near Three Sisters.

 Because it is a stone cold case, mishandled by the local cops, forced onto the Hawks.